 Do structured VO2max workouts make you hate life and want to quit riding?
 Then who cares about maximizing improvements in VO2max if it kills your love of the sport?

-Find a compromise by inserting 4-6 weeks of consistent, near maximal, 3-8 minute efforts within group rides, races, or KOM attempts.
-The best training plan is one you can consistently execute, not one that looks beautiful in a research paper.
+Find a compromise by inserting 4-6 weeks of consistent, near maximal, 3-8 minute efforts (longer intervals) within group rides, races, or KOM attempts.
+Alternatively, you can get more attack happy in your group ride to replicate the 30s bursts of our Ronnestad protocol.
+Whatever direction you choose, the “best” training approach is the one you can consistently execute, not one that looks beautiful in a research paper.

 - VO2max is the maximal amount of oxygen your body can consume during progressive all-out exercise.